“Chic chateau in the city: 8 extravagant rooms hidden inside an 18th-century hôtel particulier in Montpellier's underrated centre”

 The 2 Suites can be combined, along with an all-white kitchen down the corridor, to create the Apartment.
 It has cooking facilities (hob, oven), equipment for simple meals (pans, kettle, toaster, cafetiere), a dishwasher and a washing machine making it well suited to a long stay.

-The Superior and Deluxe rooms suffer by comparison, but they’re still comfortable and we particularly liked the Superior room with the pretty pink and silver flamingo wallpaper.
+The Superior and Junior Suite rooms suffer by comparison, but they’re still comfortable and we particularly liked the Superior room with the pretty pink and silver flamingo wallpaper.

 In terms of equipment, this is more B&B than hotel, so no minibar and no room service.
 But there is free WiFi, in-room phones and iPod docks have been installed since our visit.

 In the magnificent reception room, alongside 2 sumptuous crescent red-silk sofas and huge panels of swirling gold fabric, individual breakfast tables are laid with a glorified continental spread, which includes delicious custard-filled pastries, fresh cut fruit salad, fromage frais and a clutch of upmarket mini-jams.
 A heavy silver teapot weighs down a copy of The Times, and teas are presented with typically Gallic flair in a classy casket.
 It's a suitably genteel start to the day (but not before 8am); the only question is whether it's worth the (not insignificant) extra cost - you might prefer to nip out to a café, especially in summer when many of the squares are lined with tables and parasols.